-History Majors must have at least 39 credits in History courses (or 13 History courses) at the end
+History Majors must have at least 39 credits in History courses (or 13 History courses) at the end of their programme of study.
+Each course is weighted 3 credits

 Streaming/ concentration begins in Year Two and ALL Year Two students, as well as those completing Year One but who are doing Year Two History courses, MUST declare a concentration when registering for courses on line.
-The Caribbean forms the core of the History Major programme, HIST2006 (H20F) and HIST2007 (H20G) are compulsory.
+The Caribbean forms the core of the History Major programme, and HIST2006 and HIST2007 are compulsory.
 History Majors are also required to choose another stream/concentration from Africa, the Americas, Europe, Global or Heritage Studies, in their second and third years.
 Therefore, Majors in Year Two and Three must do two courses from the Caribbean and at least one from their chosen stream/concentration and any other TWO courses from outside the declared concentration.

-LEVEL ONE LEVEL TWO LEVEL THREE HIST1601 HIST1703 ONE of the following: HIST 1408 HIST1304 HIST1505 HIST1801 HIST1901 AND FOUN1401/FOUN1001 FOUN1002 Foreign language 4 Free electives HIST2006 HIST2007 1 History course (from concentration) TWO History courses (from outside declared concentration AND FOUN1201 FOUN1201 FOUN1301 3 Free electives 2 Caribbean History courses 1 History courses (from concentration) Two History courses (from outside declared concentration) AND 5 Free electives HISTORY MAJOR WITH MINOR IN LAW LAW1010 LAW1230 Any TWO of the following: LAW2510 LAW2310 LAW2330 LAW3710 Any TWO of the following: LAW3260 LAW3840 European Law Caribbean Integration Law
+LEVEL ONE LEVEL TWO LEVEL THREE HIST1601 HIST1703 ONE of the following: HIST 1407 HIST1304 HIST1505 HIST1801 HIST1901 AND FOUN1012 / FOUN1019 FOUN1002 Foreign language 4 Free electives HIST2006 HIST2007 1 LEVEL II History course (from concentration) At least TWO LEVEL II History courses (from outside declared concentration AND FOUN1201 FOUN1201 FOUN1301 3 Free electives 2 Caribbean History courses 1 LEVEL III History course (from concentration) At least Two LEVEL III History courses (from outside declared concentration) AND 5 Free electives HISTORY MAJOR WITH MINOR IN LAW LAW1010 LAW1230 Any TWO of the following: LAW2510 LAW2310 LAW2330 LAW3310 Any TWO of the following: LAW3260 LAW3840 European Law Caribbean Integration Law